atruong39/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 [./target.md]
 ```

 Joe's implementation is incorrect as the text portion of the link syntax must have at least one non-whitespace character.
-Some additional code would be required to check the text portion and see if it meets these conditions.
+It would require some additional code to check the text portion and see if it meets these conditions.

 ## Results for `516.md`